Everything about Health Information System

 4.3 Master Patient Index

-Several big medical facilities utilize this to store patient information.
+Several big medical facilities utilize this system to store patient information.
 After being archived, the information can be accessed by any affiliated hospital or medical center.
 This MPI generates a searchable index of a patient’s medical history that may be accessed by any department.

 To prevent inaccurate information from leading to unequal treatment, MPI aims to minimize patient record duplication.
 Healthcare data may be transferred more conveniently and at a lower cost if patient information is stored within the program.